History of women in engineering: 1900s

 On 27 July 1904, Maria Elisabeth Bes graduated in chemical engineering from the Polytechische School te Delft, becoming the first female graduate engineer in the Netherlands.
 In 1906, Anna Boyksen became the first female engineering student at the Technische Hochschule München in Germany.

 Nora Stanton Blatch Barney (1883–1971), daughter of Harriot Stanton Blatch and granddaughter of Elizabeth Cady Stanton, was the first woman to receive a degree in civil engineering from Cornell University in 1905.
 In the same year, she was accepted as a junior member of the American Society of Civil Engineers; however, twelve years later, after having worked as an engineer, architect, and engineering inspector, her request for an upgrade to associate membership was denied.
 Olive Dennis (1885–1957), who became the second woman to graduate from Cornell with a civil engineering degree in 1920, was initially hired by the Baltimore and Ohio Railroad as a draftsman; however, she later became the first person to claim the title of Service Engineer when this title was created.

+In 1907, Elin Jacobsson and Anna Sandstedt graduated from the Technical School in Stockholm as civil engineers, the first women to do so.
+They had to undertake the mandatory bricklaying part of the course in the "utmost secrecy" in the basement.

 Cleone Benest passed the City and Guilds of London Institute's motor-engineering examination, the Royal Automobile Club's mechanical test in 1908 and took the Portsmouth Municipal College examination for heat engines in 1910.
 Using the professional name of C. Griff, she joined several engineering organizations and established a consultancy business in Mayfair.
 Alice Perry was one of the first formally recognised female engineers in Europe, graduated with a degree in engineering in 1908 from Queen's College, Galway.
 In 1908, Emma Strada was the first woman engineering graduate in Italy, coming third out of 62 in her class.

 Elisa Leonida Zamfirescu (1887–1973), due to prejudices against women in the sciences, was rejected by the School of Bridges and Roads in Bucharest, Romania.
 However, in 1909, she was accepted at the Royal Academy of Technology in Berlin.
 She graduated from the university in 1912, with a degree in engineering, specialising in chemistry, possibly becoming one of the first women engineers in the world.